Please send any questions to the Secretariat of the Sea Cargo Charter Association at: info@seacargocharter.org

 Steering Committee

-The Steering Committee is comprised of 10 to 15 representatives of signatories to the Sea Cargo Charter, with one representative per Signatory.
+The Steering Committee is comprised of 10 to 15 representatives of signatories to the Sea Cargo Charter, with one representative per signatory.
 One member will act as Chair, one member as Vice Chair, one member as Treasurer.
 Steering Committee members hold a senior position relevant for the Sea Cargo Charter.
 The Steering Committee leads the Annual Meeting and holds other meetings as necessary.
 Members of the Steering Committee are volunteers and are therefore not compensated by the Association.
 The list of members currently part of the Steering Committee can he found on the website.

 Signatories

 All signatories are members of the Sea Cargo Charter Association and are encouraged to participate in and contribute to the management of the Association in a manner that supports the Charter and is appropriate for their institution.
-The charterers who have become signatories will appoint a senior representative to join relevant meetings of the Association, such as the Annual Meeting.
+The signatories who have become signatories will appoint a senior representative to join relevant meetings of the Association, such as the Annual Meeting.
 Just as with the Steering Committee, the representative must hold a position relevant to the Sea Cargo Charter.
 Signatories can nominate a representative from their institution to become a member of the Steering Committee.
 Nominees are then voted into positions by all signatories and serve a term in the Steering Committee as outlined in the Governance Rules.

 Technical Committee